pete-naish/js-component-boilerplate/readme.md

     ...
 ```

-Make sure you populate your `{ui}` object on `init`, as above, as that's when the root element will be available.
+The `{ui}` object contains all of our cached jQuery collections.
+Make sure you populate your this on `init`, as above, as that's when the root element will be available.

 #### The Revealing Module Pattern